emkeeler/gfp_cell_counter/README.md

-# GFP Cell Counter Pipeline
+# Pipeline to count GFP+ infected cells

-Pipeline for extracting reliable cell counts from GFP fluorescence imagery.
-The goal is to separate cleanly delineated cells from noisy backgrounds, quantify the trustworthy images directly, and infer cell counts for the remainder by modeling the relationship between intensity and cell count.
+Pipeline to count cells from GFP fluorescence images.
+The aim is to separate cells from background, quantify the clean images directly, and, if necessary, to infer cell counts for  unclean (i.e., overexposed) images using an intensity-to-count model fitted based on the clean images.

 Clone via